d12frosted/elpa-mirror/gnu/xr-readme.txt

     Another example: \(?:a*b+\)+ is better written a*b[ab]* .

-    This check is only enable when CHECKS=all.

   - Possibly mistyped ':?' at start of group

     A group starts as \(:? which makes it likely that it was really meant to be \(?: -- ie, a non-capturing group.
-    This check is only enable when CHECKS=all.
+    This check is only enabled when the 'checks' argument is 'all'.

   - Unnecessarily escaped 'X'